 Snuggling with cozy linens, a thick comforter, fluffed pillows and maybe Mr. Teddy is a nighttime staple when you’re a kid.
 But for Marla Queen, so were things like ironing the bedding and forming crisp, hospital-corner folds.

 “My mom was behind us with the proverbial white glove,” Queen recalls.
 “It wasn’t an enjoyable experience, by any means.
 It was, ‘Do it – or else!'”

-Fortunately, that didn’t deter Queen who, with her husband, runs The Queen’s Residence Bed & Breakfast in Ypsilanti.
-And she took a different approach to bed-making with her two daughters, now in their 20s.
+Fortunately, that didn’t deter Queen who, with her husband, formerly ran The Queen’s Residence Bed & Breakfast in Ypsilanti.
+And she took a different approach to bed-making with her two now-grown daughters.

 “I absolutely would not focus on the task.
 I would focus on the whole process of taking ownership for your things,” she explains.
 Not to mention, making it fun.

 The “fun” begins before kids are ready to smooth sheets and stuff shams, says Brian Arrol, a pediatric occupational therapist.